NextWrk-Services-LLC/nextwrk.com/docs/general/commands.md

 ### Host and Port

 To change the host and/or port the app is accessible at, pass the `--host` and/or `--port` option to the command with `--`.
-E.g. to make the app visible at `my-local-hostname:5000`, run the following:
+E.g. to make NextWrk.com visible at `my-local-hostname:5000`, run the following:
 `npm start -- --host my-local-hostname --port 5000`

 ## Building